PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 What is a payroll service?

 Payroll service is a third-party PSP (Payroll Service Provider) that manages the calculation and distribution of employee compensation on behalf of the client business.
-This saves businesses from manual payroll processing and ensures compliance with legal requirements.
+This saves businesses from manual payroll processing and keeps them compliant with legal requirements.

 How does a payroll service work?

 Payroll service works by automating payroll tasks, such as paying employees, handling calculations, wage deductions, and tax filings.
-It makes sure employees receive accurate and timely payments while reducing the risk of overpayment and underpayment and manual errors in payroll processing.
+It makes sure employees receive accurate and timely payments while reducing the risk of overpayment, underpayment, and manual errors in payroll processing.

 What are the differences between PEO and a payroll service?